Personal Data Policy

 AgriBusiness Fam-Trip, Netherlands 2022

-AgriBusiness Thessaly 2021
+Thessaly AgriBusiness Forum 2021

-AgriBusiness Forum 2021
+AgriBusiness Forum 2021, Athens

-AgriBusiness Forum 2019
+AgriBusiness Forum 2020, Athens

-AgriFood Traction Tour 2019
+AgriFood Traction Tour, Netherlands 2019

-AgriBusiness Forum 2018
+AgriBusiness Forum, Serres 2018

 “Destination Me” – reconceiving tourism amidst and post Covid-19 era || Geo Routes addresses travelers’ novel behaviors regarding safety, security and privacy